Jami Macarty Reviews Tangled in Vow & Beseech for New Pages

 What can we discover when we lose ourselves in the world, in our thoughts, and in our writing?
 Open to all genres, this webinar will venture in the tradition of French Medieval poets and the chanson d’aventure, or song of adventure.
 We’ll explore ways in which getting lost can help us find our way.
 Join writer Jill McCabe Johnson for a generative workshop and path of discovery.
 Through a series of writing prompts, we’ll venture into what it means to be lost, ask ourselves what are we really afraid of, and look for ways to trust our inner compass.
 Writers of all backgrounds and experience levels are welcome!

-Tangled in Vow & Beseech Forthcoming from MoonPath Press
+Tangled in Vow & Beseech Published by MoonPath Press

 Happy news!
 My third full-length poetry collection, Tangled in Vow & Beseech, was a finalist in the Sally Albiso Poetry Book Award from MoonPath Press.
-Contest judge Lana Hechtmann Ayers selected the manuscript, which is slated for publication in Spring, 2024.
+Contest judge Lana Hechtmann Ayers selected the manuscript, which released in Spring, 2024.

 Finalist in Wheelbarrow Books Poetry Prize